lbarberiscanoni/scoreboard/developer-notes.md

+## Feb 28th 2025

+Ok now the scoreboard displays the # of commmits or checkboxes in the last week

 ## Feb 24th 2025

 - I need to fix the bug that prevents the whole function from running
     - Sonnet3.7 says the same thing GPT was saying: the Notion SDK version is conflicting with Deno
     - Sonnet rewrote it making a call directly to the Notion API and this seems to work
+- ok wow whatever it was it just worked!!
+    - I tested it with Mit and now the scoreboard tracks everyone!

 ## Feb 18th 2025